kokchun/Programmering-med-Python-21/README.md

 ## Resources
 When installing softwares, unless anything else is stated below, just click next.
-Open up resources for
+Many exercises and lecture materials are in form of jupyter notebooks with .ipynb extensions.
+Sometimes GitHub may not load them correctly, you can use

 <details open>